rohitgogi/news-to-podcast-agent/README.md

 - Add voice selection and tone controls for TTS
 - Expand to global news with language-specific models
 - Store listener preferences in SQLite or Supabase for long-term personalization
+- Add failure notifications and runtime analytics to GitHub Actions

+---

 ## Original Project Plan

 ### 1. The Goal
 I wanted to be able to stay updated on daily news without having to scroll through hundreds of articles or subscribe to ten different newsletters.
-Something short, relevant, and digestible — like *CNN 10* for adults.
+Something short, relevant, and digestible like *CNN 10* for adults.
 So the goal was simple: take the chaos of online news, clean it up, and turn it into something I could just listen to every morning.

 ### 2. The Concept